Change comes slowly — and rarely — to Shelter Island.

-In 2011, Shelter Island's venerable Olde Country Inn got a French makeover, emerging as the Gallic-chic La Maison Blanche.
-This year, the wooded property has been taken over by sisters Suzanne Walsh and Janet Rogler, who have summered on the island since they were children.
+The wooded property is owned by sisters Suzanne Walsh and Janet Rogler, who have summered on the island since they were children.
 "We wanted to recreate the Shelter Island experience we had when we were kids," Walsh said.
-The sisters didn't touch the rooms' new marble bathrooms or the pétanque courts in the front yard (pétanque is a French variant of boccie), but the decor is now more "beachy-chic."
+The inn is upscale with some Euro flair (check out the pétanque courts in the front yard), with decor that falls under "beachy-chic."

-The Shelter Island House inn has 10 rooms, ranging from $275 to $425 per night.
-The "Osprey suite," with three bedrooms, two baths and a full kitchen is $950 per night.
+The Shelter Island House inn has 10 rooms, ranging from $275 to $595 per night.
+The "Osprey suite," with three bedrooms, two baths and a full kitchen is $1,900 per two nights.
 Open year round.